Success Story

 The Project

 We’re helping the UK’s favourite wine retailer, Direct Wines (Laithwaites, WSJ Wine), enter a new era of customer centricity.
-This next chapter in the company’s 40-year history is enabled by personalised, always-on campaigns, powered by industry-leading workflow tech, and supported by value-focused processes.
+This next chapter in the company’s 40-year history is enabled by personalised, always-on customer experiences.
+It’s powered by industry-leading CRM tech and supported by streamlined, value-focused processes.

 The Challenge